matth3wliuu/cs6771-tutorials/tute10/notes.md

 ### Background

 The `std::function` utility from the C++ standard library is an abstraction over callable objects.
-As such, instances of `std::function` can store, copy and invoke objects like lambda expressions, bind expressions, pointers to member functions, etc...
+As such, instances of `std::function` can store, copy and invoke callable objects like lambda expressions, bind expressions, pointers to member functions, etc...

 Some examples include:
 ```C++